§ Verifiable Public Registry v4 Specification

 WARNING

-we might want to check that credential schema of agent and wallet_agent perms is an ECS of type UserAgent.
+we might want to check that credential schema of agent and wallet_agent perms is an Essential Credential Schema of type UserAgent.
 At the moment there is no way of doing it.
 We consider User Agent will not report a permission that is not controlled by its owner.

 § [MOD-PERM-MSG-10-3] Create or Update Permission Session fee checks